 This recipe may be seen as a 'neo-Katzirian' view of alternatives.
-(See the supplemental material for a more detailed elaboration of our proposal.)
+We elaborate on this view in much greater detail in §5, but for now we want to discuss some initial consequences of this view and how to make it concrete and testable.
 The main difference with Katzir, 2007 is that replacements are (preferably) drawn from a cognitive set of primitive elements, rather than from a lexicon.
 The full Katzirian set of alternatives, including those involving replacements made available by context, can be recovered as well by assuming that some primitive elements can anaphorically refer to previously mentioned material (it seems easy to mentally point at or refer to thoughts or linguistic expressions).